Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 ### Theoretical result on obfuscation:
 ## Software security – code design
 ### What is an attack tree?
+A graph/tree showing different attacks, where parents are more general and children more specific attacks/threats.

 ### What does least privilege mean?
+A user should only have just enough privileges to carry out the task they're supposed to carry out, all privileges over that can be abused.

 ### Describe 4 ways/secure practices to secure code: Slide 44/Lect10?
 ### What aspects are considered in a threat model?
 ## Software security – code analysis and processes